-The Kendall College of Arts and Sciences provides a broad foundation of study in the fine and performing arts, languages, education and social sciences.
+TU’s Kendall College of Arts and Sciences provides a broad foundation of study in the fine and performing arts, languages, education and social sciences.
 Our students explore the humanities and can structure an independent study course tailored to their academic goals.
-Our alumni go on to exciting careers – making films, writing novels and composing symphonies – and find themselves conducting research and setting policy in Tulsa, Washington, Paris and Hungary.
+Our alumni go on to exciting careers – working in Congress, making films, writing novels and composing symphonies – and find themselves conducting research and setting policy in Tulsa, Washington, France, Ireland, Jordan, China and Hungary.

 Points of Pride